n15lind/HW6/README.md

 _Figure 5: Error vs standard deviation of Gaussian noise_

-Figure 6 shows the validation error over the training epochs for various amounts of noise.
-The "noise level" is the standard deviation of the Gaussian noise.
+Figure 6 shows the validation error over the training epochs for various numbers of sensors.
 Note that the x-axis is from 0 to 50 because samples were taken every 20 epochs (1/50 of the entire set of 1000 epochs).
-Figure 7 shows the errors for the different lag values compared to the ground truth.
+Figure 7 shows the errors for the different numbers of sensors compared to the ground truth.

 ![Sensors Epochs](https://github.com/n15lind/HW6/assets/130141391/3f94266c-201c-4394-b580-88ec4894fd2a)